 If you are already a nurse, you probably will not get fired as a result of a DUI.
 However, getting a DUI will probably cause problems for your job.
 Because driving records are public information, your boss will be able to see if you have been convicted of any driving related crimes.
 A DUI will go on your permanent driving record, meaning that current or future employers can look this information up.
 However, in most cases, you will not lose your nursing license as a result of a DUI.
 The only way that getting a DUI will get your nursing license taken away is if it is proven that the DUI is directly linked to your qualifications and your ability to perform your job.

 If you are a nurse and you are facing a DUI charge, do not panic.
 In most cases, your nursing license will not be taken away from you.
 Still, you might face some consequences for the DUI.
 In many cases, you will have to explain your DUI to the Board of Registered Nursing.
 Be sure to address the Board clearly and respectfully.
 If you do this, you will probably be able to keep your job.
-If you are concerned about the affect that a DUI will have on your nursing career, you can contact Ruane Attorneys for a free consultation by clicking here.
+If you are concerned about the affect that a DUI will have on your nursing career, you can contact Ruane Attorneys for a free consultation.

 If you get a DUI and you are a nurse, there is a chance that the Board of Registered Nursing will look into your case.
 They might ask to interview you about what happened and how you plan to fix your mistakes.
 You should take this evaluation seriously, because it will probably carry some weight when it comes to deciding your competency as a nurse.
 The Board might decide that you need counseling or could suspend your nursing license.
 However, the chances of terminating your job or your license as a result of a DUI are slim.